kyma-project/community/concepts/eventing-code-guidelines.md

 3. [onsi/gomega](https://github.com/onsi/gomega)
 -->

 Use [`gomega`](https://github.com/onsi/gomega) for writing test **assertions** in controller integration tests.
-Do not use [stretchr/testify](https://github.com/stretchr/testify) unless you have a reason for it.
+Do not use [stretchr/testify](https://github.com/stretchr/testify) unless you can justify it.

 **Mocking libraries**:

-Use [stretchr/testify/mock](https://github.com/stretchr/testify#mock-package) in combination with [vektra/mockery](https://github.com/vektra/mockery) for generating mocks or create your own mock by implementing the corresponding interface.
+Use [stretchr/testify/mock](https://github.com/stretchr/testify#mock-package) in combination with [vektra/mockery](https://github.com/vektra/mockery) for generating mocks, or create your own mock by implementing the corresponding interface.

 <!-- voting options:
 1. [stretchr/testify](https://github.com/stretchr/testify#mock-package) with [vektra/mockery](https://github.com/vektra/mockery) // proposed by guidelines and already used by eventing-controller